-A 'neurosteroid' found to prevent brain injury caused by HIV/AIDSJanuary 31st, 2013 in HIV & AIDS /
+A 'neurosteroid' found to prevent brain injury caused by HIV/AIDSJanuary 31, 2013 in Medicine & Health / HIV & AIDS

 A team of scientists from Canada, Thailand and Morocco have found that DHEA-S may prevent neurocognitive impairment that affects a significant percentage of AIDS patients.
 In a report appearing in the February 2013 issue of The FASEB Journal, they describe how a network of steroid molecules found in the brain, termed "neurosteroids," is disrupted during HIV infection leading to brain damage.
 This suggests that treatment with one of these steroid molecules, called DHEA-S, may offset the disruption caused by the virus to prevent or reduce brain damage.